“How long should it take to have a rental application approved or processed? When is an acceptable time to follow-up on

 A landlord/agent will ask for a rental bond, ‘bond’, or ‘security deposit’ when you agree to rent a new property.
 This amount is usually equal to one months’ rent, but it varies from state to state.
 You will need to have this money ready when you sign the lease.

 RentBond is a convenient way to pay your rental bond.
 Have you been approved for RentBond?
 We’ll pay your loan either directly to your agent or your nominated bank account.
 Find out more about RentBond here.

 Rental application FAQs

 Q: What can I do to improve my chances of success?
 Most agents/landlords will look for evidence of good rental history.
 Your ability to pay rent on time and maintain properties will be vital to impress an agent.

 Q: Why do I need to provide so much information with my application / Renter Resume?
-Aside from helping to show you will be a good tenant for an owner, most properties come protected by a landlord insurance policy.
+Aside from showing you will be a good tenant for an owner, most properties come protected by a landlord insurance policy.
 These policies require documented evidence to confirm your proof of identity, proof of income/ability to meet rental payments or evidence that you will make a good tenant.

 If this is the case, the agent should let you know once they receive confirmation from the owner.
 Are you interested in applying for another property managed by the same real estate agency?
 You may be able to request to transfer your application to that property, providing you have seen the property first.